As the Facility just opened in February of 2017, we have a current staff of four:

 Aytekin Oto, M.D., M.B.A.

-Aytekin Oto, M.D., M.B.A. is the Interim Chair of the Department of Radiology.
-Since taking over the Chairmanship, he has become integrally involved in the operations, budgeting, management and the programmatic goals of the Facility.
+Aytekin Oto, M.D., M.B.A. is the Chair of the Department of Radiology and Professor of Radiology and Surgery.
+He is also Chief Physician of the University of Chicago Medicine Physicians, Dean for Clinical Affairs at the University of Chicago and head of the faculty practice plan.
+Since taking over the Chairmanship, he has become integrally involved in the operations, budgeting, management, planning and the programmatic goals of the Facility.
 His research interests in MRI imaging of the prostate, liver, and bowel are excellent adjuncts to many of the Cyclotron Facility’s programmatic goals.

 DAVID PAUSHTER, M.D., FACR

 David Paushter, M.D., FACR, is the past Chair of the Department of Radiology.
 His support was critical to re-establishing the Facility.
 Dr. Paushter worked to establish internal and external advisory committees and helped to make not only the UChicago medical community aware of the Cyclotron Facility but also the medical community in the greater Chicago area.